-The Company has adopted a Conflict Minerals Statement stating that it does not condone the use of Conflict Minerals that fuel human rights violations.
+The Company has adopted a Conflict Minerals Statement stating that it does not condone the use of Conflict Minerals that fuel human rights violations or are otherwise associated with funding armed groups in the Covered Countries.
 This Conflict Minerals Statement is publicly available on the Company's website, www.kennametal.com.

-To begin its RCOI, the Company identified its "Conflict Materials Spend" during the Reporting Period, defined as the total annual amount spent by the Company on raw materials of tungsten, tantalum, tin or gold, or parts thereof, and components manufactured by third parties that contain tungsten, tantalum, tin or gold.
+To begin its RCOI, the Company identified its suppliers contributing to its "Raw Materials Conflict Spend" during the Reporting Period, defined as the total annual amount spent by the Company on raw materials of tungsten, tantalum, tin or gold, or parts thereof.
+The Company also identified its suppliers who provide parts and components manufactured by third parties that contain tungsten, tantalum, tin or gold and which are necessary to the functionality or production of the Covered Products "Component Suppliers".

 The Company generally buys the tungsten, tantalum, tin and gold included in the Covered Products in one of two ways.
-First, the Company purchases the vast majority of its tungsten, tantalum, tin or gold as raw materials directly from mines, smelters or refiners.
+First, the Company purchases a large portion of its tungsten, tantalum, tin or gold as raw materials directly from mines, smelters or refiners.
 The Company then incorporates these raw materials into its Covered Products at its own manufacturing facilities.
-Purchases of these raw materials represent approximately 69% of Kennametal's entire Conflict Materials Spend for the reporting period.
+The remaining purchases are from the Component Suppliers.
+After it purchases these parts and components, the Company includes or embeds these parts and components in the Covered Products.